Last update: Friday 26th June 2020

-You can hand your pet to the vet at the door, we will replace your pets lead with our own.
+You can hand your pet to the vet at the door.

-You will be asked to place your cat carrier on the doorstep, step back, and we will move your cat carrier into the building.
+You will be asked to place your cat carrier on the floor, step back, and we will then move your cat carrier.

-We understand that this is a huge step away from our clinic ethos, but these unprecedented times call for extreme care if we are to stop virus spread, but be able to provide you with a veterinary service.
+We understand that this is a step away from our clinic ethos, but these unprecedented times call for extreme care if we are to stop virus spread, but while providing you with a full veterinary service.

-Screening of reception and non-contact between you and our staff will help protect everyone.
+Screening of reception and non-contact between you and our team, will help protect everyone.

 If you have been in contact with a person with coronavirus, or you have signs of coronavirus, advice is to self-isolate for 14days to see if you develop signs.
 If you become ill, you should seek medical advice.